Fits a Bayesian model to estimate GPP and ER from input data on DO,

 A metab_bayes object containing the fitted model.
 This object can be

-inspected with the functions in the metab_model_interface
+inspected with the functions in the metab_model_interface and

-also get_mcmc
+also get_mcmc.

 Details